wundergraph/wundergraph/docs-website/src/pages/usage-information.md

 ## How Do I Opt-Out?

-You may opt out-by running the wundergraph command with `--telemetry=false`:
+You may opt out-by running the WunderGraph command with `--telemetry=false` or globally with an environment variable `WG_TELEMETRY_DISABLED=1`.

 `wunderctl up --telemetry=false`